jscastanos/labs2020/README.md

 # Labs 🚀

-A collection of demo and tutorial projects that I learn in year 2020
+A collection of demo and tutorial projects that I learn in the year 2020

 ### ASP Net